 What exactly is a Mediterranean diet?

-On the menu were high levels of plant-based proteins, such as lentils and beans, as well as wholegrains, fish and healthy fats like olive oil and avocado.
+On the menu are high levels of plant-based proteins, such as lentils and beans, as well as wholegrains, fish and healthy fats like olive oil and avocado.

 Courgette and pepper ratatouille with white fish